klange/bim/README.md

 ### Terminal Support

 Unicode support is recommended, but not completely required.
-Most terminals support the handful of characters used in the default setup regardless, but use `-O nounicode` if you experience issues with the rendering of tabs.
+Most terminals support the handful of characters used in the default setup regardless, but use `-O nounicode` if you experience issues with the rendering of indentation hints.

 256-color and 24-bit color are optional.
 The default theme uses only the standard 16 colors.
 If your terminal only supports 8 colors, you can also supply `-O nobright` to disable bright colors.